philthephatman/awesome-hacking-lists/udpsec.md

 - [datasploit](https://github.com/yamakira/datasploit) - Utilizing various Open Source Intelligence (OSINT) tools and techniques that we have found to be effective, DataSploit brings them all into one place, correlates the raw data captured and gives the user, all the relevant information about the domain/email/ phone number/person, etc. It allows you to collect relevant information about a target which can expand your attack/defence surface very quickly.
 Sometimes it might even pluck the low hanging fruits for you without even touching the target and give you quick wins.
 More documentation here: http://datasploit.readthedocs.io/en/latest/.
 - [focuson](https://github.com/uber/focuson) - A tool to surface security issues in python code
 - [pyt](https://github.com/python-security/pyt) - A Static Analysis Tool for Detecting Security Vulnerabilities in Python Web Applications
-- [CVE-2017-0199](https://github.com/bhdresh/CVE-2017-0199) - Exploit toolkit CVE-2017-0199 - v3.0 is a handy python script which provides pentesters and security researchers a quick and effective way to exploit Microsoft RTF RCE.
-It could generate a malicious (Obfuscated) RTF file and deliver metasploit / meterpreter / other payload to victim without any complex configuration.
+- [CVE-2017-0199](https://github.com/bhdresh/CVE-2017-0199) - Exploit toolkit CVE-2017-0199 - v4.0 is a handy python script which provides pentesters and security researchers a quick and effective way to test Microsoft Office RCE.
+It could generate a malicious RTF/PPSX file and deliver metasploit / meterpreter / other payload to victim without any complex configuration.
 - [vrnetlab](https://github.com/plajjan/vrnetlab) - Run virtual routers with docker
 - [compileShellCode](https://github.com/roastbeef/compileShellCode) -
 - [DAMM](https://github.com/504ensicsLabs/DAMM) - Differential Analysis of Malware in Memory